- ⚔️ Top 5 Best VR Sword Fighting Games To Play In 2020 - March 8, 2020

 - 🎾 Top 10 Best VR Sports Games 2020 - September 22, 2019

-Sports has been with us for as long as there has been humans, so it’s only a natural thing for it to be some of the first subject-matters to be adapted into pretty much any technology.
+Sports have been with us for as long as there have been humans, so it’s only a natural thing for it to be some of the first subject-matters to be adapted into pretty much any technology.
 Radio?
-Sports was there to deliver audio-based broadcasts on baseball games, world soccer and heavy-weight boxing.
-Same thing with television, the internet and now – virtual reality.
+Sports were there to deliver audio-based broadcasts on baseball games, world soccer, etc.

 So – whether you’re looking to play a few hours of golf, go for a jog, climb the tallest mountains or heroically carry a Duke football to the end zone for the Philadelphia Eagles – today we’ll be looking over some of the finest, adrenaline-pumpers covering the landscape of immersive technology.

 Enjoy the picks, and let us know if you would have made any improvements to the list!

 Up first we have BoxVR.
 If you don’t mind getting a bit of sweat in your Vive or Rift, this is a great one, to begin with.
 Especially if you’re a fan of the art of boxing.
 This rhythm-based boxing is a work-out more than an actual 1-1 fight, so a wonderful little activity if you’d like to do some VR sports gaming but not feel like beating up someone!
 BoxVR opens up with several professional instructors, so you’re in great company if you want to give virtual boxing a try for the first time.
 There’s a reason behind the array of awards under its belt.